JSStream/JSHomework/README.md

 You can use any editor you want (Notepad++, Sublime Text), but we recommend: **Visual Studio Code**.

 ## Browsers
-Although IE and Edge should be sufficient for most of sessions, but we recomend getting one of the more popular browsers: **Chrome or Firefox** to be able to support latest ECMAScript features
+Although IE and Edge should be sufficient for most of sessions, but we recommend getting one of the more popular browsers: **Chrome or Firefox** to be able to support latest ECMAScript features

 ## Rules
 You want to create **your own GitHub repository** where you will be putting all of your completed homework assignments.
 This repository should have similar structure as this repository.
 Each session should have a dedicated folder with completed homework assignment.

 At random, person or group of people will be chosen to present their homework at the beginning of each session, so be prepared.

-## Uploading homework to Github
+## Uploading homework to GitHub
-You can upload your finished homework to the repo using the interface on Github:
+You can upload your finished homework to the repo using the interface on GitHub:
 - Go to the repository page
 - Click on the "Upload files" button
 - Drag and drop the folder with homework